abengtss-max/afep/GUIDE-OnPremises-HyperV-Setup.md

 > 2. Type: `PowerShell`
 > 3. Right-click "Windows PowerShell" → **Run as administrator**
 > 4. Click "Yes" on UAC prompt

+> **🔒 Network Impact Clarification**: Creating these virtual switches will **NOT** affect your host computer's networking or internet connectivity.
+The External switch shares your physical network adapter while preserving host connectivity through the `AllowManagementOS=$true` setting.
+The Internal switch creates an isolated network segment only for VM-to-VM communication within Hyper-V.

 ### Create External Switch (for internet/VPN)